What to do around Chalong?

-What to Do in Chalong
+What to do in Chalong

-The 2 long piers of Chalong are where you may embark for a trip to a nearby island: Coral Island, Lone Island or Racha Island.
+The 2 long piers of Chalong are where you may embark on a trip to a nearby island: Coral Island, Lone Island or Racha Island.
 A lot of dive boats are moored here.
-The place gets very busy with buses in the morning and evening when dropping and picking up tourists.
+The place gets very busy with buses in the morning and evening when dropping off and picking up tourists.
 Parking a car is very difficult.

 Distance from Chalong Circle: 3.4 km

 Distance from Chalong Circle: 3 km

 Wat Chalong is the most important and impressive temple in Phuket, located 3 kilometres from Chalong circle.

 Phuket Big Buddha is not exactly in Chalong district, but it’s such an iconic landmark visible everywhere in the south of Phuket.
 It is close to the famous Wat Chalong and often combined in the tour.